Food Waste: Hong Kong

 Where food waste reduction from the source is impossible, donate surplus food and leftover.
 There are a number of food banks in Hong Kong that collects food surplus to redistribute it to the people in need.

 From food donations, Food Angel creates hot meal boxes as well as food packs to be distributed to underprivileged communities.
 They accept food and drinks in their packaging, fresh food (fruits and vegetables), cooked food, bakery items, as well as frozen food.

-They have three food collection points in Lai Chi Kok, Sham Shui Po and Chai Wan, and they also have five trucks and a logistics team connecting food donors with their food processing centre, their two central kitchens in Sham Shui Po and with charity partners.
+They have three food collection points in Lai Chi Kok, Sham Shui Po, and Chai Wan, and they also have five trucks and a logistics team connecting food donors with their food processing center, their two central kitchens in Sham Shui Po, and charity partners.

 Food Angel works hand in hand with the hotel industry; among others, their food donors are Hyatt Regency (Tsim Sha Tsui and Sha Tin), Hotel Icon, City Garden Hotel, Crowne Plaza Hong Kong Kowloon East, Holiday Inn, Panda Hotel, Sino Group of Hotels, The Parklane Hong Kong a Pullman Hotel, The Excelsior, The Peninsula Hong Kong, and The Royal Pacific Hotel & Towers.
 They manage to prepare about 56,000 hot meal boxes and food packs per week.